sahanpasindu/sahanpasindu/README.md

 **` 🧑🏻‍💻 I'm a Youtuber/Tutor/Software Engineer `**

 As a software engineer and content creator, I dedicate myself to building and crafting the digital world from the ground up.
-My coding projects and video content on my YouTube channel, [Code Camp Sri Lanka](https://www.youtube.com/c/CodeCampSriLanka), showcase my unique approach and ideas to a community of over 20k subscribers.
-I am constantly pushing myself to create and innovate, constantly striving to leave my mark on the digital landscape
+My coding projects and video content on my YouTube channel, [Code Camp Sri Lanka](https://www.youtube.com/c/CodeCampSriLanka), showcase my unique approach and ideas to a community of over 21k subscribers.
+I am constantly pushing myself to create and innovate, continually striving to leave my mark on the digital landscape

 <p align="center">
       <a href="https://www.youtube.com/c/CodeCampSriLanka?sub_confirmation=1">